The Bellarmine Women's Council was formed in

 college and the community; b) to advise and assist the college in

 promotion of its program of cultural activities; c) to advise and assist

 the college in developing the programs and resources of its library;

 and d) in general, to advise and assist the college in its various

 activities as requested by the President of the College.

 In 2013, the Bellarmine University Women's Council celebrated 50 years of service to the community.
 Throughout our history we have provided funds for the beautification of campus, student financial aid, and the university library.
-All of these funds have been raised through a variety of projects including Louisville's original haunted house, an annual book sale, and the Designers' Show House, which recently presented its 41st home.
+All of these funds have been raised through a variety of projects including Louisville's original haunted house, an annual book sale, and the Designers' Show House.